China says international services trade faces challenges

 China will accelerate its pace of re-opening and promote a negative list for cross-border trade in services, Sheng said.

-According to data by the State Administration of Foreign Exchange, the country's services trade deficit reached $7.9 billion in June, the biggest since December 2021.
+According to data by the State Administration of Foreign Exchange, the country's services trade deficit reached US$7.9 billion in June, the biggest since December 2021.